sahandb/Single_Layer_Neural_Networks/README.md

 Training Continuous Perceptron
 Activation function: Sigmoid
-We stop the loop when the chenges in weights are lower than threshold
+We stop the loop when the changes in weights are lower than threshold

 Training Discrete Perceptron